Moving Forward Together! Women Educating & Inspiring Generations

 • Anita: Against a backdrop of sex, politics, and race, ANITA reveals the intimate story of a woman who spoke truth to power.
 An entire country watched as a poised, beautiful African-American woman sat before a Senate committee of 14 white men and with a clear, unwavering voice recounted the repeated acts of sexual harassment she had endured while working with U.S. Supreme Court nominee Clarence Thomas.
 Anita Hill’s graphic testimony was a turning point for gender equality in the U.S. and ignited a political firestorm about sexual harassment and power in the workplace that resonates still today.

-• Maya Angelou: And still I Rise – Distinctly referred to as “a redwood tree, with deep roots in American culture,” Dr. Maya Angelou (April 4, 1928-May 28, 2014) led a prolific life.
+• Maya Angelou: And Still I Rise – Distinctly referred to as “a redwood tree, with deep roots in American culture,” Dr. Maya Angelou (April 4, 1928-May 28, 2014) led a prolific life.
 As a singer, dancer, activist, poet and writer, she inspired generations with lyrical modern Afri-can-American thought that pushed boundaries.

 Recommended Books by Yuba College (available for check-out at YC Marysville Library)

-• Ride or Die: A Feminist Manifesto for the well-being of Black women by Shanita Hubbard (Available on the first floor of Yuba College Library)
+• Ride or Die: A Feminist Manifesto for the Well-Being of Black Women

-• Not your princess: Voices on Native American Women by Leatherdale
+• #NotYourPrincess: Voices of Native American Women